konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 ```
 {{% /expand%}}

 4. Run the transformation using `move2kube transform` to perform the transformation according to the generated plan.
 By default Move2Kube looks for a plan file in the current directory.
-If you want to specify the path to a different plan file you can do so using the `-p` flag.
+Specify the path to a different plan file using the `-p` flag.

 During transformation Move2Kube will ask several questions to help guide the transformation process.
-For most questions we can go with the default answers.
+For most questions accept the default answers.
 Some questions to watch out for are:

-* The container registry and namespace that you want to use.
+* The container registry and namespace to use.
 A container registry is where all the images are stored (Example: Quay, Docker Hub, etc.).
 * The ingress hostname and ingress TLS secret.
-If you are deploying to MiniKube then give `localhost` as the ingress host and leave the TLS secret blank.
+If deploying to MiniKube, give `localhost` as the ingress host and leave the TLS secret blank.

 For all other questions accept the default answers by pressing `Enter` for each.